 - Research on the impacts of climate change on the health of New Brunswickers.

-We encourage interested researchers to connect with NBIF staff if they have any questions about project eligibility and focus.
-The program manager is Paul Thornton, email@example.com.
+Interested researchers should reach out to NBIF with questions about project eligibility and focus.
+The program manager is Paul Thornton, firstname.lastname@example.org.

 - Student or research professional salaries